MathiasDingman-IT/techplus-notes/it-concepts.md

 - **Terabyte, TB** = 1024 gigabytes
 - **Petabyte, PB** = 1024 terabytes

+Note: <br>
-Note: 8 bits makes 1 Byte.
+8 bits makes 1 Byte.
 256 is the max possible combinations i.e. "round" in Binary.
 Since in Binary we use 1 & 0's, 2 to the 8th power equals 265; 2 to the tenth power is 1024.
 By muliplying up we get MB, GB, etc.